Get the best Bluetooth headphones under $100 right now.

 For the price point, they provide great listening experience.
 There is plenty of detail in all frequency ranges, especially in the midrange.
 Apart from natural vocals, you can also expect good imaging.

-Their bullet-shaped housing that is quite comfortable to wear.
+Their bullet-shaped housing is quite comfortable to wear.
 Fit is also non-problematic so that you can use them during a workout.
 To prevent any damage from sweat, Melomania’s are offering IPX5 water-resistance.

-Their charging case is slightly on a chunkier side, but there is a good reason for this: it can hold up to 36 hours of battery life.
-The earbuds themselves can play for around 9 hours.
+Their case is slightly on a chunkier side, but there is a good reason for this: it can hold up to 36 hours of battery life.
+The two earbuds themselves can play for around 9 hours.

 To ensure the most optimal audio transmission, Melomania 1 supports aptX Bluetooth codec as well as AAC for iOS users.